Frequently Asked Questions

 * Students are exposed to current affairs weekly.
 The curated topics boost their general knowledge and give them information to use in school exams.

-* Lessons are conducted workshop style.
-At Creative Campus, we focus on imparting skills and techniques.
+* At Creative Campus, we focus on imparting skills and techniques in each lesson.

 Students discuss the topic for the day and attempt the questions that are relevant to their examination needs.